 UWP conducted the initial Ouray Hydrodam sediment release study in March 2017, during an early snowmelt period where flows were substantially higher than typical for March.
 Observations from this study are specific to this year’s event and additional study should occur to improve certainty.
 Here are links to: the announcement about study results and the full Study Report.

-Follow-up study required for better understanding: UWP is coordinating with local stakeholders to design a follow-up study.
+UWP then coordinated with local stakeholders to design a follow-up study.
 The sampling for 2018 was cancelled due to low river flows that caused the sediment release to be cancelled in the spring.
-The 2019 sampling is expected to take place in March or April, with results to be analyzed and a report released by the end of the year.
+The 2019 sampling took place in on March 22, with results to be analyzed and presented to funders that summer and fall.
+The report will be released online in 2021.